Student Media Advising

 In the years I advised UVM student media, the Cynic won numerous awards for investigative journalism and diversity coverage, including Pacemakers for both online and print versions—one year becoming the only paper without a formal journalism program to win its category—and over time won Story of the Year and Diversity Story of the Year.
 Finances stayed consistently in the black.

-The Diversity Story of the Year award from Associated Collegiate Press went to the Vermont Cynic for the students’ deeply researched multimedia package about the longtime practice of blackface at the University of Vermont.
+The Vermont Cynic won Diversity Story of the Year from Associated Collegiate Press for the students’ deeply researched multimedia package about the history of blackface at the University of Vermont.

 My proudest accomplishments come from successes in the areas of diversity and leadership.
 After some hard conversations about sexism in the newsroom, Cynic staffers elected their first female editor-in-chief in a decade, and several more since.
 Diversity trainings viewed through a social justice lens started with me but soon became a core part of student-led efforts to diversify and strengthen their organizations so they would serve all communities.